How to Measure Brand Awareness [Methods and Metrics]

 Tracking awareness over time lets you assess the impact of your marketing efforts.
 Then you can use the data to adjust your strategy as needed.

 Website traffic is one of the best ways to measure brand awareness.
-These metrics enable us to learn how visitors use search engines to find your site.
+These metrics enable us to learn how visitors use search engines to find your website.
 We can also see what site visitors do once they arrive on the page.

 But, sometimes, Google Analytics doesn’t show the source (i.e., “not provided”).
 When this happens, reviewing organic search queries becomes more complicated.
-Despite this, website traffic metrics can still give you a broad sense of brand awareness.
+Despite this, website traffic metrics can still give you a broad sense of awareness.
 This method works even better if you have a large volume of search engine traffic.

 Referral traffic refers to the visitors who come to your website without searching.
 These users find your website links on other sites, such as social media platforms.
 You can track this traffic using UTM codes to determine the exact source of the referral.